BingQZhou/CodeHonestly/README.md

 `python run.py test-projec` to run the project

 Note: please make sure there are at least two Python files in data folder, not any subfolder.
-Also, the current version is not suitable for terminal, please try on our website.
-We will update later.
+Also, the current version is not suitable for terminal display, please try it on our website.
+We will update this later.

 Website: https://www.codehonestly.com/